jcaledo/Rptm/README.md

 ## Contributing

 We are always interested in improving and adding additional functionality to _ptm_.
 If you have ideas, suggestions or code that your would like to distribute as part of this package, please contact us (see below).
-You are encouraged to contribute your code or issues directly to this repository.
-For details on how to do this, please see the [developer wiki]().

 ## Contact